lihikaspi/Profile-Pro/README.md

 # Overview
-The Project aims to help you optimize your LinkedIn profile <br> We provide a service that allows users to monitor their profiles' success using AI-Powered tools.
+Our Project aims to help you optimize your LinkedIn profile! <br> We provide a service that allows users to monitor their profiles' success using AI-Powered tools. <br>
 Our service helps your profile stand out and